Sniffleupagus/pwny-builder/README.md

 ```

 ## armbian-build
 These currently work with [armbian-build](https://github.com/armbian/build), and make a working pwnagotchi for bananapim4zero (both versions).
-Any other example configs have not been well tested.

-## debian-image-builder
-These work with [debian-image-builder](https://github.com/pyavitz/debian-image-builder).
-It mostly works with both versions of the BananaPi M4 Zero.
-It needs edits to the device tree overlays, depending on the board.
-Nexmon builds as a DKMS module for the V2 board.

-# pwny-builder requirements:
-- x86_64 / aarch64 machine/VM running Armbian / Ubuntu Jammy 22.04.x
-- armbian-build requires at least 2GB of memory and ~35GB of disk space
-- pwny_builder needs an additional ~15G (or so)
+Also tested building for a Radxa Zero 3W.
+The image boots, but did not get monitor mode with the built in wifi.

-To build a pwnagotchi with armbian-build:
+To build a bananapwnm4zero pwnagotchi with armbian-build:

 ```
-# install requirement(s)
 apt-get -y install git
 # clone this repo
 git clone https://github.com/Sniffleupagus/pwny-builder.git